rsmp-nordic/rsmp_validator/docs/pages/configuring.md

   security_codes:       # RSMP security codes. there are no defaults for these
     1: '1111'           # level 1
     2: '2222'           # level 2
+alarm_activation:       # how to trigger alarms by forcing inputs
+  A0301: 8              # alarm A0301 can be triggered by forcing input 8
 ```

 The following settings will be copied into a configuration for the local supervisor: `port`, `sxl`, `intervals`, `timeouts`, `components`, `rsmp_versions`.